some1chan/obs-stream-sync/README.md

 ```

 -   Each client/streamer whose stream needs to be synced has a special layout.
 This layout has URL sources connected to [qr.syncer.live](https://qr.syncer.live) that displays a synced-up time, similar to [time.curby.net](https://time.curby.net/clock).
 Theoretically, the same thing will be displayed will be shown on everyone's stream at the exact same time from this.
--   The host who's injesting everyone's streams runs `obs-stream-sync`.
+-   The host who's ingesting everyone's streams runs `obs-stream-sync`.
 This program will hook into your local OBS instance via OBS's WebSocket Server.
 -   The program checks for a Scene named "Stream Sources" in your Sources for livestreams.
 It'll request screenshots from OBS, and will read the QR Codes from it.
     -   You can change the name in the auto-generated `config.ini`